-'''

-open(II), read(II), putc(III)

-'''
+open (II), read (II), getchar (III), putc (III)

-c-bit set on EOF or error;

-from C, negative return indicates error or EOF.
+c-bit set on EOF or error; from C, negative return indicates error or EOF.
+Moreover, errno is set by this routine just as it is for a system call (see introduction (II)).

-GETC(III) 4/30/72 GETC(III)